by Cal Banyan

 The other day I was scanning the emails from an online hypnosis group.
-One of the members of that group disclosed that he felt insecure about the number of hours he spent training as a hypnotherapist.
+One of the members of that group disclosed that he felt insecure about the number of hours he spent training as a hypnotist.
 He mentioned that it took him four years to become trained in his field and to receive his Bachelors degree.
-He said “How can I tell my clients that I spent only 10 days training to become a hypnotherapist?”
+He said “How can I tell my clients that I spent only 10 days training to become a hypnotist?”
 I thought to myself, good question!

-At our center, we train hypnotists and hypnotherapists using an accelerated program, let me make a rough comparison using our course as an example.
+At our center, we train hypnotists using an accelerated program, let me make a rough comparison using our course as an example.
 Each one of those courses consists of over 100 hours of training, consisting of 92 hours of training and practice in class.
 There are also 593 pages of assigned reading to be completed before and during the course.

-I wrote back to the hypnotherapist who felt insecure mentioning the amount of training he had.
+I wrote back to the hypnotist who felt insecure mentioning the amount of training he had.
 I asked him to “Think about the number of years spent in college studying to become a nurse.
 Now think about your first year in college.
 Now ask yourself, how many actual hours did you spend in class during that first year studying nursing?
 Now think about how many hours in that first year that you spent studying nursing in which you actually learned something that you regularly used in your nursing duties.”
 For most of us who have completed four year degrees, we would have to admit that the first year or two consisted mostly of other courses that were not directly related to our chosen profession.
 And, that some of the courses that we took that were related were of little value in actual practice.
 For example, you may have taken a couple of courses on statistics, but never actually do any kind of statistical calculations in the course of doing the actual work of your profession.

 For example, an average first year student may only get one or two classes in that directly relates to his or her major (or even in some cases none at all).
 My first year and a half as an undergraduate I took mostly general education classes, and zero courses related to the major I graduated with.
 This was because during my first year and a half in college, I studied a completely unrelated major Audio Engineering.
 So I had no courses in my first year and a half that were related to my degree.

 As a result during the next year, that first year of studying psychology, I took more classes than most students in my major, three to four.
 These classes were taken in 20-week long semesters which I attended twice a week for an hour and a half, giving me between 180 to 240 classroom hours that year, my second year.
 With all that in mind, a first year of college would only include from as little as 0 to 60 hours, to as many as 240 hours related to a major (in special circumstances like mine).
-Furthermore, I would suggest that perhaps less than half of those hours were spent studying material directly related to what I would actually use in my therapy practice after I graduated, so less than 30 to 120 hours maximum, were directly relevent.
+Furthermore, I would suggest that perhaps less than half of those hours were spent studying material directly related to what I would actually use in my hypnosis practice after I graduated, so less than 30 to 120 hours maximum, were directly relevent.